FEast: March 17th

 When he arrived, most stories go that he met a Druid Chieftain who tried to kill him.
 When he was miraculously spared, the Chieftain converted, as well as all of his people.
 Patrick began to spread the faith throughout the entire country, setting up churches and ordaining priests and members of religious life.
 He faced many hardships from his life of traveling 40 years, and endured the backlash expected to come due to his efforts.
 To make things easier for the Irish to understand, he used their language and incorporated their symbols and traditions into Christian ones, such as using bonfires to celebrate Easter and using a shamrock to explain the Trinity.
 There have been many legends attributed to Patrick over time as well, such as the story of him banishing all the snakes from the country after they disturbed him during a 40 day session of fasting and prayer on a mountain.
 There is also a story of his walking stick turning into a tree by the time he finished preaching at each new location.
 He was likely buried in County Down, Northern Ireland.

-Captured into slavery and stolen from your home, please be with victims of modern slavery.
+Captured into slavery and stolen from your home, please be with all victims and survivors of slavery.
 Hear our prayers to end the devastating crime against humanity that is human trafficking.
-Be also with those people who are sold for any reason without having any rights and choices of their own.
+Be with those who are sold for any reason without having any rights and choices of their own.
 Help our world understand we cannot buy and sell human beings.
+Amen.

 Patrick wears simple clothing to accommodate for his long, perilous journeys and consistent traveling.
 He wears a shamrock to symbolize the Trinity, and wears the green of the country he came to love and call home.
 He has a determined expression, but it is softened with patience and understanding.